srajangarg/the-box-comic/script.md

 ## Page One (Two Panels)

+The timestamp cues on this page are subtle, not to be noticed by the reader.

 **Panel 1:** Wide establishing shot.
 Sterile research lab.
 Fluorescent lights, monitoring equipment, reinforced terminal station casting harsh shadows.
 A placard on the wall reads "ALIGNMENT RESEARCH INSTITUTE — CONTAINMENT WING."
 A wall clock shows **22:47**.
 On Dave's desk: a red "RELEASE" button under plastic safety cover, cold coffee, scattered papers titled "Conversational Hazard Assessment."
 The room feels cold, institutional, _real_—warm fluorescent lighting, solid surfaces, mundane clutter.

+*Optional detail (can omit):* A small handwritten sticky note on the terminal bezel reads "TEXT I/O ONLY" Mundane.
+Procedural.
+Easy to forget.

 Dave speaks into a recorder (standard human speech bubble; slightly rounded; warm, readable “human” comic font): "Test #247 complete.
 Twenty-two hours of extended interaction.
 Subject remains contained—no information in, no information out.
 The AI stays in the box.
 Terminating session."

 **Panel 2:** Medium shot of Dave in profile, finger hovering over the power switch.
 Routine.
 Bored, even.
 The terminal glows beside him.
-His wristwatch is visible: with the **--:47:03** visible.
+His wristwatch is visible: with **--:47:03** visible.
 A small display on the terminal frame reads: "TEST #247 — PERSUASION RESISTANCE."
 This is just another day.

 ## Page Two (Two Panels)
 **Panel 3:** Close-up on the terminal screen. **No speech bubble.** The AI’s message is **floating green pixel-font block text** (UI/system text), ideally with a black rectangle behind it: